AI Toolkit Cheat Sheet

 Starter pattern: daily Postgres backups to Scaleway Object Storage or Infomaniak Swiss Backup.
 Test restoring them once a quarter.

 The non-negotiable minimum before your first user: layers 1, 2, 3, 4, 5, 6, 8, 9, 10, 12, and 13.
 The rest (CDN, scaling) can wait until traffic or complaints tell you it's time.
+If the iceberg looks like too much, we build and maintain production apps end-to-end.

 Six Security Questions Before You Take On Live Users